suborbital/docs/website/docs/quickstart.md

 ## Meet PRO.xyz: our demo app

 PRO.xyz (read: "proxies") is an imaginary company that operates networking services.
-Its services can be used to load-balance & cache requests,as well as protect its customers' servers from network attacks.
+Its services can be used to load-balance & cache requests, as well as protect its customers' servers from network attacks.

-Of course this is just a demonstration, so what happens behind the scenes is that our service generates a made-up "request log" of inbound HTTP requests that are being forwarded to upstream hosts.PRO.xyz' clients are able to view these requests in their dashboard.
+Of course this is just a demonstration, so what happens behind the scenes is that our service generates a made-up "request log" of inbound HTTP requests that are being forwarded to upstream hosts.
+PRO.xyz' clients are able to view these requests in their dashboard.

-Most providers have their own logic and algorithms that detect abuse,send out alerts or initiate protective measures.
-They may allow for some customizability, but it's _usually_ very limited.
+Most providers have their own logic and algorithms that detect abuse, send out alerts or initiate protective measures.
+They may allow for some customizability, but it's usually **very** limited.

-PRO.xyz, on the other hand, has decided to make it possible _for its users_ to fine-tune protections and alerts using the Suborbital Extension Engine.
+PRO.xyz, on the other hand, has decided to make it possible for its users to fine-tune protections and alerts using the Suborbital Extension Engine.
 Suborbital's plugin system is used here to give users additional control and flexibility around deciding how requests are handled.

 For this demo we'll just focus on tagging suspicious requests, helping the provider improve its protections.